Press

 Article Excerpt: “Dani and Evan Benton started researching akiya properties before moving to Japan.
 By the time they arrived in 2023, they already had a business plan and a building picked out.
 They now operate an akiya guesthouse and honeybee farm on Ōmishima Island, Ehime Prefecture…Working with a local real estate agent, they chose to renovate an older akiya, maintaining traditional Showa Era details and documenting the renovation process on YouTube.
 “We like older things and we wanted to do the renovation.
 We weren’t really tempted by anything else,” Dani Benton said, noting that some beautiful move-in-ready akiya are on the market for those who don’t want to renovate.”

-Journal Article Publication: Modus Journal » June 2024
+Journal Article Publication: Modus Journal (UK) » June 2024

 Some of our abandoned house restoration photos were shared in a Modus journal article discussing Japan’s complex ‘akiya’ and aging population issue.
 The article, entitled Hollowing out: the scourge of Japan’s empty homes, is really interesting and well-written.
 They only mention our house renovation in the photo descriptions, but it was nice to be included.
 Their journalist reached out to us with questions and a photo request.
 Our friends over at the Coco Lencho Japan YouTube channel had their photos featured, too!
 The Modus journal is published by the Royal Institution of Chartered Surveyors, covering content on the built environment around the world.